-- : now= int If 1, read the image now, before proceding to the next command. - :autocc= int Enable or disable --autocc for this input image. - : info= int Print info about this file (even if the global --info was not used) if nonzero.
+- : now= int If 1, read the image now, before proceeding to the next command. - :autocc= int Enable or disable --autocc for this input image (the default is to use the global setting). - :unpremult= int If autocc is used for this image, should any color transformation be done on unassociated colors (unpremultiplied by alpha).
+The default is 0. - :info= int Print info about this file (even if the global --info was not used) if nonzero.
 If the value is 2, print full verbose info (like --info -v). - :infoformat = name When printing info, the format may be one of: text (default) for readable text, or xml for an XML description of the image metadata. - :type= name Upon reading, convert the pixel data to the named type.
 This can override the default behavior of internally storing whatever type is the most precise one found in the file. - : ch= name...
 Causes the input to read only the specified channels.
 This is equivalent to following the input with a --ch command, except that by integrating into the -i, it potentially can avoid the I/O of the unneeded channels.